 Please note: some awards are honorary in name only (no monetary award).

 In order to promote networking with academic and industry scientists, ANSC graduate students are encouraged to apply for the ARPAS (American Registry of Professional Animal Scientists) supported travel award.
 Each calendar year two graduate students will be awarded a $500 scholarship to support the costs of presenting an abstract (oral presentation or poster) at a national and/or international conference related to the animal sciences.
-Examples of meetings include the annual conferences of the American Society of Animal Sciences, American Dairy Science Association, International Embryo Technology Society, the Poultry Science Association, International Plant & Animal Genome Conference, and other scientific societies (for meetings held between November 29, 2022 and August 31, 2022).
+Examples of meetings include the annual conferences of the American Society of Animal Sciences, American Dairy Science Association, International Embryo Technology Society, the Poultry Science Association, International Plant & Animal Genome Conference, and other scientific societies.
 See application form for more details and deadlines.